Wetland-Botanist/Water-Level-Elevations/README.md

 See individual README files in each folder for more in-depth details.

 1) Input Data - folder the user of the R project will need to deposit the necessary datasets.
 See the folder README for in-depth details on the dataset needs for the R scripts.
+Example datasets are provided in the folder.
+R script is currently written to run with the example datasets.

 2) Dataset Templates - blank CSV files with appropriate column headers (and blank cells) for the needed input datasets